cloudnativeessentials/dra-tutorial/README.md

 A DRA driver
 2 components that coordinate with each other
-- node-local kubelet plugin (DaemonSet) on nodes with the advertised device
+- node-local kubelet plugin (DaemonSet) on nodes with the advertised device(s)
 - centralized controller running in HA (deployment)

 Centralized Controller